 But debates on patriotic and unpatriotic behaviour began way before that.
 For instance, during the Xinhai Revolution, were the people fighting to protect the Qing Dynasty the patriots?
 Was Sun Yat Sen a patriot or a traitor?
 What about the terrorizing Boxer Rebellion?
 They fought against Westerners who were taking advantage of China and stepping all over the rights and dignity of the Chinese people.
 The Boxers also burned shops that sold Western goods and killed Chinese Christians.
 Qing officials were divided on what to do about the Boxers.
 Traditionally, such movements were always suppressed.
 One group wanted them put down.
 However, another group felt that they could make use of the Boxers to flush out the foreign devils.
 Who was right?
 Who was more patriotic?
 Were the Boxers patriots?
 Were they terrorists who brought the empire to its knees?

+Chinese people can also be foolishly nostalgic about imperial times.
 When an American reconnaissance plane collided with a Chinese fighter on 1 April 2001 off the coast of Hainan Island, sending the latter plunging into the South China Sea, many Chinese people visiting the terracotta army in Xi An got very emotional, believing that if China were as powerful as Qin at that time, they would not have endured the humiliation.
 Prof Zi questioned.
 Who do you want to be in Qin times?
 Scholars were tortured and books were burned.
 Ordinary citizens were not allowed to have public gatherings.
 On the streets, everyone looked at everyone else with suspicion.
 Be the prime minister?
 He was executed.
 The artisans who built the tomb?
 They were buried alive.
 Would you support such a regime and be called a patriot?
 Or would you fight it and risk being called a traitor?

 When is a country prosperous?
 Is it enough to occupy a great expanse of land?
 Is it enough to have a powerful army?
 Patriotic programmes often depict a great leader, but what about the common people?
 When a country is considered rich, does the wealth lie with the government’s finances or the people? 是政府财政富，还是老百姓富？